-Anxiety or nervousness: This can be a trigger for some dogs, regardless of their breed.
-How to Calm Dog Fears and Anxiety is packed full of tips on how to soothe your pooch.
+- Anxiety or nervousness: This can be a trigger for some dogs, regardless of their breed.
+Check Boston Terrier Separation Anxiety – 16 Things that Help and Boston Terrier Fears and Anxiety – Triggers and Remedies blog posts.

 Also, if your Boston Terrier is food-motivated, you might find him drooling while he’s closely watching you eat something that smells amazing 🙂